Autoequivalences of derived categories via geometric invariant theory: Monodromy of the quantum connection and fractional grade restriction rules

 Chamber I corresponds to the total space of $\cO(-2,0) \oplus \cO(-1,-3)$ over $\bP^2 \times \bP^2$, and for this reason we will return to this example in subsection \ref{subsect:complete_intersections}.
 By Horn uniformization, the discriminant is parameterized by

 We will compute the intersection number at wall $W_3$.
 This corresponds to the character $(-1,-3)$.
 No other characters are a rational multiple of this one.
 Therefore, we should get intersection number 1.
 We compute the dual cones to chambers II and III, and indicate the ideal of $C_3$ in the diagram below.
 The nested grey regions correspond to the monomials in the dual cones and in the ideal of $C_3$.
-The red, orange, and blue lines divide the plane into regions corresponding to monomials where $u$,$v$, and $(u+3v)$ respectively appear with positive or negative exponents.
+The vertical, horizontal, and diagonal lines divide the plane into regions corresponding to monomials where $u$,$v$, and $(u+3v)$ respectively appear with positive or negative exponents.
 It is clear that only $(u+3v)$ always appears with a positive exponent.
-Clearly, it appears in $x$ with exponent 1 and therefore the intersection number $\ell(C_3 \cap \nabla)$ is one.
+It appears in the first coordinate with exponent 1 and therefore the intersection number $\ell(C_3 \cap \nabla)$ is one.